How to become an embalmer

 Embalming is the process of preserving and sanitizing a deceased body, which helps delay decomposition.
 Embalmers use a variety of techniques and embalming fluids to achieve this, which can involve draining fluids from the body, replacing them with preservatives, and performing restorative art techniques.
 The goal is to create a natural and lifelike appearance for viewing by family and friends.

-See also How to dry chillies out
+See also How to use a dip belt

 In addition to embalming, embalmers also perform cosmetic work and dressing the deceased, including styling their hair, applying makeup, and selecting appropriate clothing.
 They may also assist in the arrangement and transportation of the deceased to the final place of rest.